Asday/righttobeoffensive.com/content/posts/japan.md

 ---

-I woke up much too early and brushed my teeth in the bathroom with some bottle water, and learned that fun is banned in KIX.
+I woke up much too early and brushed my teeth in the bathroom with some bottled water, and learned that fun is banned in KIX.

 ![No fun allowed in Kansai](https://static.righttobeoffensive.com/i/jp/0/087.jpg)